-This course includes careful and advanced study and drills in Arithmetic, Grammar, Descriptive and Physical Geography, United States History, Physiology, Algebra (3 terms), Rhetoric, (2 terms), Natural Philosophy, Botany, Plane and Solid Geometry, Psychology, Reading, Elocution, Civil Government, Debating, Penmanship, Drawing, Letter-writing and Methods of Organizing and Conducting Schools.
+This course includes careful and advanced study and drills in Arithmetic, Grammar, Descriptive and Physical Geography, United States History, Physiology, Algebra (3 terms), Rhetoric (2 terms), English and chology," page 36.)

+American Literature, Natural Philosophy, Botany, Plane and Solid Geometry, Psychology, Reading.
+Civil Government, Debating.
+Penmanship, Drawing, Letter-writing and Methods of Organizing and Conducting Schools.
 In the latter study the order of the mind's development, common sense methods of managing children and grown pupils, and the elements of a true teacher, are thoroughly discussed.

 Special attention is given to Psychology.
-(See article headed "Psychology," page 37.)
+(See article headed "Psy-